AttyC/react-front-end-tech-test/README.md

 If you would like to use another technology, such as Angular, feel free to tweak the config to allow it.
 Just remember that we are more interested in seeing a working solution at the end of the test.

+Note: Any variables or mixins you define globally should also be available throughout your styles.
+You can thank webpack's magic for that :)

 ## FAQs

 #### Am I allowed to Google stuff
 It goes without saying.
 Please work as you normally would during the day.

+#### My js/styles/html doesn't seem to update
+Often it's the caching in the browser.
+Try hard refreshing the browser.
+In chrome, open the dev tools, right click on the refresh button and select *Empty Cache and Hard Reload*

 #### Something is not working in the build